I am finally done planning the Kilimanjaro Tour 2019.

-The simple reason is that I received my initial inspiration and advice while becoming a coach from a friend who did Kilimanjaro tours himself.
+The simple reason is that I received my initial inspiration and advice while becoming a coach from a friend who offered Kilimanjaro tours himself.
 For me it was crystal clear to not interfere with a similar product as long as he is offering the same.
 I never tried to become a copy and never did.
 I had to go my own way and learned my lessons in Sahara over the last years.
-As my friend suddenly announced to discontinue his Kili tours, I was asked by people who planned to go with him in the first place if we wouldn’t go together.
-After all had I several years of experience in Tanzania by now, visited the Kilimanjaro region before and flew multiple times just across the rim leaving me questioning when I will stand on that rim myself.
+As my friend suddenly announced to discontinue his Kili tours, I was asked by someone who planned to go with him in the first place if we wouldn’t go together.
+After all had I several years of experience in Tanzania by now, visited the Kilimanjaro region before and flew multiple times just across the peak leaving me questioning when I will stand on that peak myself.
 Due to my experience in Tanzania I have a pretty good team to rely on by now.

 When I was a child I was amazed by Africa.
 When I thought about it, three things came to my mind:

 When I traveled South of the Sahara for the first time in my life, I visited Zanzibar, saw Kilimanjaro & Mt Meru, went to Serengeti & Ngorongoro and knew immediately that I will come back.
 Especially summiting Kilimanjaro has been on my bucket list ever since.

 Because it is the prettier route.
 While Kili is more abut the size and being the largest in Africa, the Meru is nicer to climb and offers the more spectacular view, especially a cloud free view on Kilimanjaro at sunrise.
 It is also less traveled and gives you a perfect acclimatization, for the altitude as well as for the culture.
 Even for me it is a culture clash, every single time that I visit East Africa.